robbobfrh84/kudos/Development.md

 - Add your Name (maybe auto filled)

 Add Root Directory (unless your application is on the root level of your repo)
-- I had mine in `frontend/`
+- I had mine in a `frontend` folder on my repo
-- If so, find the "Root Directory" section
-- input `frontend`
+- So, I needed to add `frontend` here

 Add Publish Directory
 - I just added `dist` to the prefixed `frontend/` field.
 So, just ad `dist` if you don't have a root directory.